 I am an Essex Londoner, if their is such a thing?
 I spent a few years of my childhood living in the south-east of Spain and am now based near Chelmsford, Essex.

 My childhood family album is my life, literally, and made me what I am all about today.

 I’m pretty sure most of my memories of a child come from looking back at them snap shot, out of focus amazing little 6×4 prints my mum was clearly forever getting developed from an old Kodak disposable.
 Wasn’t that what ‘capturing the moment’ was all about?
 And of course, still is.

 My memories are because of them wonderful little gems, I have been able to look back and re-live.
 Reading the story behind a photograph is such an amazing thing, they really do speak a thousand words!

 I am a Graduate from the University of East London with a Bachelor of Arts Honours in Photography.

-Growing up my dream was to always become a teacher and yes, one day hopefully it will come true!
+Growing up my dream was to always become a teacher, throughout the years I still wished it to be, until I ended up in this crazy world!
 I am a Documentary Photographer sharing my Art with the world.